-Though pop culture loves to poke fun at middle children — being one is actually pretty great.
-Just look at the roster of famous middle children who are doing pretty well in life: Natalie Morales, Bill Gates, Jennifer Lopez, Warren Buffett, Anne Hathaway, Sarah Jessica Parker, Julia Roberts and more.
+Though pop culture loves to poke fun at middle children — being one can actually be pretty great.
+Just look at the roster of famous middle children who are doing well in life: Natalie Morales, Bill Gates, Jennifer Lopez, Warren Buffett, Anne Hathaway, Sarah Jessica Parker, Julia Roberts and more.

-Here are nine reasons why being a middle child might make you better off than your siblings.
+Here are nine reasons why being a middle child might make kids better off than their siblings.

-We all know how it goes, parents are super strict with their first child.
+That's how it goes, parents are super strict with their first child.
 As a baby, they wouldn't let just anyone hold their precious firstborn.
-Then you came along ...
-And it all changed.
-That means you maybe had it a little easier than your big bro or sis.
-A fact they probably never let you forget.
+Then the second kid came along ... and it all changed.
+That middle child maybe had it a little easier than big bro or sis -- a fact they probably never forget.

 At least according to Catherine Salmon and Katrin Schumann, authors of "The Secret Power of Middle Children."
 According to their research, middle children are more open to experience and more willing to develop different abilities while searching for their own niche in the family.

 Further, they found that middles are agents of change in business, politics and science.
 They're team players who know how to deal with everyone.

 So, yeah, maybe the middle kids don't get as much attention as the baby, but according to birth-order experts, that means they're able to keep things to themselves.